KilledByAPixel/LittleJS/README.md

 LittleJS is a lightweight open source HTML5 game engine designed for modern web development.
 It's small footprint is packed with a comprehensive feature set, including hybrid rendering, physics, particles, sound effects, music, input handling, and debug tools.
-The code is very clean and well documented with a several examples to get you started.
+The code is very clean and well documented with some fun examples to get you started.
 Choo-Choo! 🚂

 <div align="center">